markshust/docker-magento/README.md

 ## Prerequisites

-This setup assumes you are running Docker on a computer with at least 8GB RAM, a dual-core, and an SSD hard drive.
+This setup assumes you are running Docker on a computer with at least 4GB of allocated RAM, a dual-core, and an SSD hard drive.
 [Download & Install Docker Community Edition](https://www.docker.com/community-edition#/download).

 This configuration has been tested on Mac, Linux and Windows.

-## Automated One Line Setup & Quick Setup (NEW!)
+## Quick Setup

-### One Line Setup
+### Automated Setup (New Project)

 > Magento 2, OS X & Linux Only

 Run this automated one-liner from the directory you want to install your project to:

 ```
-curl -s https://raw.githubusercontent.com/markoshust/docker-magento/master/lib/onelinesetup|bash -s -- mymagento.test 2.2.6
+curl -s https://raw.githubusercontent.com/markoshust/docker-magento/master/lib/onelinesetup|bash -s -- mymagento.test 2.3.0
 ```

-The `mymagento.test` above defines the hostname to use, and the `2.2.6` defines the Magento version to install.
+The `mymagento.test` above defines the hostname to use, and the `2.3.0` defines the Magento version to install.
 Note that since we need a write to `/etc/hosts` for DNS resolution, you will be prompted for your system password during setup.

 After the one-liner above completes running, you should be able to access your site at `http://mymagento.test`.

-### Manual Quick Setup (New Project)
+### Manual Setup (New Project)

 Same result as the one-liner above.
 Just replace `mymagento` references with the hostname that you wish to setup.

 ```
-# Quick setup for a new instance of Magento 2, using magento226.test as a base:
+# Quick setup for a new instance of Magento 2, using magento230.test as a base:
 curl -s https://raw.githubusercontent.com/markoshust/docker-magento/master/lib/template|bash -s -- magento-2

-bin/download 2.2.6
+bin/download 2.3.0
 # or if you'd rather install with Composer, run:
+#
+# OPEN SOURCE:
+#
 # rm -rf src
+# composer create-project --repository=https://repo.magento.com/ --ignore-platform-reqs magento/project-community-edition=2.3.0 src
+#
+# COMMERCE:
+#
+# rm -rf src
-# composer create-project --repository=https://repo.magento.com/ --ignore-platform-reqs magento/project-community-edition src
+# composer create-project --repository=https://repo.magento.com/ --ignore-platform-reqs magento/project-enterprise-edition=2.3.0 src

 echo "127.0.0.1 mymagento.test" | sudo tee -a /etc/hosts